 American Shorthair Cat Breed Origin & History

 Settlers coming to North America from Europe in the 1500s brought along "working cats" prized for their rat-catching abilities.
 Before that, America had no domestic cats or indigenous species for them to develop from.
 The first British colony in the New World, Jamestown, was home to these colony cats.
+While their hunting skills are what first caught the attention of the early American settlers, nobody could deny the beauty of the American Shorthair kitten.

-While their hunting skills are what first caught the attention of the early American settlers, nobody could deny the beauty of the American Shorthair.
-In the early 1900s, a group of cat breeders took a liking to this hardy, mild-tempered cat.
-They attempted to change the perception of the American Shorthair from feral rat catcher to prized purebred.
+In the early 1900s, a group of cat breeders took a liking to these hardy, mild-tempered short cats.
+They attempted to change the perception of the American Shorthair from feral rat catcher to prized domestic shorthair cats.
+In the 1950s, American Shorthair breeders began breeding the American Short haired cats with Persians.
+The cat was large, with a broad and flattened face and big eyes.

+Early breeders of the American Shorthair disliked these changes, and the hybrid variations were soon disqualified from cat shows.
 In 1965, the distinct cat was named the "American Shorthair," abbreviated ASH.
 This title gave the cat even more recognition.
 That same year, the Cat Fanciers' Association named a silver tabby male Best Cat in Show.
 This award gave the "All American" cat breed even more respect.

 American Shorthair Cat Breed Personality

-The American Shorthair cat has the perfect, balanced temperament.
+The American Shorthair tabby has the perfect, balanced temperament.
 This is a social cat that loves being around its family but might not enjoy being snuggled or picked up.
 Instead, they will crawl onto your lap for a relaxing hangout.
+If you're too busy, this cat will find ways to amuse themselves.
+This is usually playing with elastics, pens, and other items you've left lying around for them to find.

 The American Shorthair isn't very energetic, but they also aren't completely lazy.
 They are down for a good play session with their family, but aren't as hyperactive as other breeds.
 You won't find them racing up the curtains or running continuously down the hallway most of the time.
 Instead, the American Shorthair will usually simulate hunting by chasing down their toys when the mood strikes.